gordodev/shaw-fixrec-demo/README.md

 - Generates CSV reports for operations teams

 ## Implementation Notes
-This project was implemented with a 12-hour turnaround goal to demonstrate rapid problem-solving skills.
+This project was implemented with a rapid turnaround goal to demonstrate rapid problem-solving skills.
 Some compromises were made to prioritize core functionality:

 - Testing is minimal (would add pytest coverage in production)
 - Error handling focuses on critical paths only